pilipinoy/developer-portal/docs/get-started/secure-workflow.md

 This is rewritten from page [Create Simple Transaction](../stake-pool-course/handbook/create-simple-transaction) (only considered secure to run on testnet) with the following exception:

-  - [Determinng the TTL (time to Live)](../stake-pool-course/handbook/create-simple-transaction#determine-the-ttl-time-to-live-for-the-transaction) for the transaction is omitted, along with setting this value in the transaction itself, to simplify the information-gathering step.
+  - [Determining the TTL (time to Live)](../stake-pool-course/handbook/create-simple-transaction#determine-the-ttl-time-to-live-for-the-transaction) for the transaction is omitted, along with setting this value in the transaction itself, to simplify the information-gathering step.
   - This poses no security risk since an omitted TTL value allows a Tx file to be used indefinitely *but* submitting that Tx will change the UTxO set so that submitting that transaction again will be impossible.

 Also note that in general your "Internet connected machine" and your "Cardano node" will be two separate systems, and you will have to transfer files from one to the other with programs like [`rsync`](https://linux.die.net/man/1/rsync).